Shafarevich-Tate groups of holomorphic Lagrangian fibrations: Introduction

 \section{Introduction}

 A compact connected K\"ahler manifold $X$ is called a \emph{hyperk\"ahler manifold} if it is simply connected and $H^0(X,\Omega^2_X)$ is generated by a holomorphic symplectic form $\sigma$.
-We can associate to a Lagrangian fibration $\pi\colon X\to \mathbb P^n$ a certain group called the {\em Shafarevich--Tate group}.
+To a Lagrangian fibration $\pi\colon X\to \mathbb P^n$, we can associate a certain group called the {\em Shafarevich--Tate group}.